deeplearning4j/deeplearning4j/gettingstarted.md

 		*/java-deeplearning/deeplearning4j-distribution/target

-* Add the coordinates below to your Project Object Model (POM) file (POM.xml files live in the root of a given directory):
+* Add the repository info below to your Project Object Model (POM) file (POM.xml files live in the root of a given directory):

          <repositories>
              <repository>